Invisible Men: An Anthology from the Westminster Menswear Archive

 Camouflage

 Camouflage is the use of any combination of materials, colouration, or illumination for concealment, either by making objects hard to see (crypsis) or by disguising them as something else (mimesis).
 A third approach, motion dazzle, confuses the observer with a striking pattern, making the object visible but briefly harder to locate.
 Military camouflage developed rapidly after the First World War and artists were commissioned to create designs.
 Technically known as disruptive pattern material (DPM), different national military forces have their own patterns and colours.
 The close relationship between camouflage and the military has meant it has strong associations with masculinity.
-In western fashion, it has become one of the ways that men can wear striking colour and pattern without threatening traditional constructions of male identity.
+In Western fashion, it has become one of the ways that men can wear striking colours and patterns without threatening traditional constructions of male identity.

 Armour